KennethanCeyer/pg-gallery/README.md

 ## Issues

-> We are welcome about announcing the issue.
+> We are welcome to receive bug reports.

-Please inform us, If you find some problems.
+Please report to us, If you find some problems.

 Thank you!